IgorStojadinovic/Node-Authentication-Backend/README.md

 # /employees

+## This route has full CRUD functionality

-For this route you need Admin role or Editor
+For this route you need Admin or Editor role <br>
+In this case Admin

 ```
 _id